Venkatsaidutt/lumNLopt/README.md

 # Inverse Design using Lumerical with NLopt

 This repository provides a Python-based wrapper for performing inverse design of photonic components using Lumerical's FDTD solver.
 The Core intent is to enable Dispersion and anisotropy into inverse design lumerical.
-There is a decent progress so far Current looking into syntax issues and lots of variable naming issues.
+There is a little progress so far Current looking into syntax issues, some placeholder functions and lots of variable naming issues.

 I have written it partly by myself and partly using AI, Some references that helped while building this